-Home > Lessons about Allah, Prophethood and the Prophet of Islam, Justice, Leadership (Imamate) and Resurrection > Part 4: Leadership (Imamate) > Lesson 1: When Did Imamology Begin? > Think and Answer
+Home > Fifty Lessons On Principles Of Belief For Youth > Part 4: Imamate (Leadership) > Lesson 31: When did Imamology Begin? > Think and Answer

-Lesson 1: When Did Imamology Begin?
+Lesson 31: When did Imamology Begin?

-We know that after the death of the Prophet of Islam, the Muslims were divided into two groups:
+We know that after the death of the Prophet of Islam, Muslims were divided into two groups:

 One group believed that the Holy Prophet did not designate a successor to himself.
-This group believes that he left it up to his ummah to meet and decide among themselves who their leader should be.
-This group is called Sunnis.
+This group believes that he left it up to his nation to meet and decide among themselves who their leader should be.
+This group is called Sunnite.